 Ultimately, GA4 didn't just eliminate the goals in Google Analytics feature; it evolved the concept entirely.
 By replacing a rigid, session-obsessed system with a flexible, user-centric one, Google has provided a tool built for the complex reality of today's digital landscape.

 Now that you understand why Google Analytics 4 shifted to a flexible, event-based model, it’s time to configure it.
-Setting up conversions in GA4 is refreshingly simple compared to Universal Analytics.
-Instead of wrestling with complex configurations, your primary task is to tell GA4 which of your existing events are important enough to be classified as conversions.
+Setting up key events in GA4 is far simpler than Universal Analytics.
+Your primary task is to tell GA4 which of your existing events are important enough to count as key events.

-This approach is beautifully straightforward.
-In GA4, almost any interaction can be an event, and with a single click, any event can become a conversion.
+Almost any interaction can be an event, and with a single click, any event can become a key event.

-You have two primary paths for setting up conversions, depending on whether the user action is already being collected as an event.
+You have two primary paths for setting up key events, depending on whether the user action is already being collected as an event.

-2. Create a New Event, Then Mark it as a Conversion: If the action isn't a standard event, you can create a custom event directly in the GA4 interface—no code required.
+generate_leadorpurchase, you simply flip a switch. - Create a New Event, Then Mark it as a Key Event: If the action isn't a standard event, you can create a custom event directly in the GA4 interface, no code required.
 This is ideal for tracking specific button clicks or PDF downloads.

 Let's walk through both methods.